sadmanca/2023-fall-ece344-documentation/docs/00-setup.md

    *Forward*.
 6. You can leave the defaults for this section, but increase the disk image size to 40.0 GiB, and click *Forward*.
-7. You can keep the default name, or use `debian-testing`, and click *Finish*.
+7. Keep the default name, or use `debian-testing`.
+Select *Customize configuration before install*, and click *Finish*.
+8. In the overview configuration go down to *Firmware:* and select UEFI x86_64 then click *Begin Installation* in the top left.

   </TabItem>